stevedonovan/gentle-intro/2-structs-enums-lifetimes.md

 much like trait-constrained type parameters in Rust.

-Rust generic functions may look a bit overwhelming at first, but being explicit means you will know exactly what kind of values you can safely feed it.
+Rust generic functions may look a bit overwhelming at first, but being explicit means you will know exactly what kind of values you can safely feed it, just by looking at the definition.

 These functions are called _monomorphic_, in constrast to _polymorphic_.
 The body of the function is compiled separately for each unique type.
 With polymorphic functions,